KelvinCode1234/Productivity-Timer/README.md

 ## Installation
 1. Visit Chrome Web Store.
 2. Search for (Productivity Timer ⏲)
+---
 3. You will find this --------  ![Screenshot](icons/screenshot(1).png)
+---
-4. Click it and `Add` it to your chrome extension.
+4. Click it and `Add to Chrome` it to your chrome extension.
 5. The Productivity Timer icon will appear in your Chrome toolbar.
 6. Enjoy the Persistent Productive Timer that helps you achieve your goal without burning out time anymore